ansible-collections/community.cip/README.md

 <!-- Describe the collection and why a user would want to use it.
 What does the collection do? -->

-Collection to manage to Alen Bradley ControlLogix Programmable Logic Controllers (PLC) via the Common Industrial Protocol (CIP).
+Collection to manage to Programmable Logic Controllers (PLC) via the Common Industrial Protocol (CIP).
 This utilizes the [pycomm3 python library](https://github.com/ottowayi/pycomm3) to communicate and manage devices.
+While this collection may provide functionality for any CIP devices it has only been tested against Allen Bradley PLCs at this time.
+This scope of this collection is limited to writing tags and verifying other properties of the PLC device limited to the capabilities of the pycomm3 Python library.

 ## Development Environment